She Fell Among Thieves

 She Fell Among Thieves is a 1935 adventure novel by the English author Dornford Yates (Cecil William Mercer), the fifth in his 'Chandos' thriller series.
 It was serialised in Woman's Journal (December 1934 to April 1935, illustrated by Forster).
 The title comes from a phrase in the Parable of the Good Samaritan.

 Plot

 The story is set in the Pyrenees.
-Chandos, recently widowed, and Mansel have to rescue a drugged young woman who has been held captive at Château Jezreel by the villainous elderly matriarch Vanity Fair.
+Chandos, recently widowed, and Mansel rescue a drugged young woman who is being held captive at Château Jezreel by the villainous elderly matriarch Vanity Fair.

 Background

 She Fell Among Thieves was written shortly after Mercer's second marriage, to Elizabeth, and was dedicated "To Jill" – the name he always used for her.